FarhanAICodeHub/Highway_Accident_Management_Hardware_Implementation/README.md

 2. **Configure Your Environment**

-   * Download YOLOv12n weights from the Repo
+   * Download YOLOv12n weights from the Repo YOLO_model_weights
+   * All the Yolo model variants training, validation, evalution metrics scripts are provided in Yolo_models_training folder
    * LLaVA-OneVision-Qwen2 model and other VLM scripts are provided in Repo
+   * LLM_gpt-4o-mini.py
+   * SmolVLM.py
+   * moondream2VLM.py
+   * GPT-4o mini script is given as LLM_gpt-4o-mini.py
    * Set your OpenAI API key for GPT-4o mini  as an environment variable.
    * Optionally, configure DJI drone connection details or set to simulation (test video) mode.